can-aslan/Erasmus-Application-Manager/README.md

 [Bilkent CS checklist](http://www.cs.bilkent.edu.tr/~exchange/procedure.html).

 + Important deadlines during the application process such as due dates of file uploads will be notified to students.

++ The students will be sorted according to their ERASMUS points.
+Each student will be placed according to a greedy placement algorithm.
+Those who couldn't be placed will be put on a wait list.

++ Messaging system between coordinators, administrative staff and students.